 Nathula Pass is one of the highest motorable passes in the world.
 It is located at a dizzying height of 14,140 feet in the Eastern Himalayas.
 Nathula is also a symbol of India's rich history and vibrant natural beauty.
 This high-altitude pass on the Indo-China border is more than just a scenic spot.
 It also serves as a bridge between the ancient and the modern, connecting Sikkim to Tibet's Chumbi Valley.
 Once a vital part of the historic Silk Route, Nathula has stories of trade, culture, and diplomacy woven into its trails.
 Today, it stands as a testament to peace and friendship between India and China, drawing tourists with its mix of breathtaking landscapes and intriguing history.
+For those planning an unforgettable experience, North East travel packages can be customized to include Nathula as a highlight, ensuring you don’t miss out on the incredible views and historic significance of this majestic pass.

 In addition to being a border post, Nathula is also a symbol of historic trade routes and a witness to the bravery of soldiers who guard our frontiers.
 The area around the pass is steeped in tales of heroism.
 This includes the legend of Baba Harbhajan Singh, a soldier who is believed to still guard the borders in spirit.
 Tourists visiting Nathula can pay homage to the war memorial or feel the thrill of standing at the international border.
 This pass is a gateway to understanding the blend of culture, history, and nature that defines Sikkim.